 Just like guest blogging, being a podcast guest is a great way to get your story out there and introduce yourself to a new set of listeners.
 Start with people you know who have a podcast, or some small-but-mighty podcasts that might be interested in taking you on.
 Email the host with a great pitch about why you’d be their perfect next guest (more on that later!) and you’ll be sure to land a spot on the show, and some new clients too.

 While guest posting on someone else’s blog is a great way to amplify your voice, don’t forget to nurture your own blog too.
 Posting regular content not only improves your website SEO and gives you content for social media, but it helps to establish you as a thought leader in your field.

-Brainstorm a list of topic ideas, focusing on finding solutions to problems that your clients may encounter.
+Brainstorm a list of topic ideas, focusing on finding solutions to problems that your clients may encounter, and start blogging.
 If you’re an interior designer, share a list of your favorite design trends of the year.
 If you’re a social media pro, share how to write the perfect Instagram bio.
 These types of blog posts allow you to show off your skillset and build trust with your readers-turned-dream clients.

 Search engine optimization is the best way to send traffic to your website — and potential clients to your virtual front door.
 By dedicating a couple of hours one weekend (or hiring someone to do it for you!), you can greatly increase your website traffic.
 Start by deciding on a top few keywords to describe your business, then check out this article to learn how to set up Google Analytics and optimize them to send the best future clients to your website.